Quantum tunnelling

-Tunneling is a consequence of the wave nature of matter, where the quantum wave function describes the state of a particle or other physical system, and wave equations such as the Schrödinger equation describe their behavior.
-The probability of transmission of a wave packet through a barrier decreases exponentially with the barrier height, the barrier width, and the tunneling particle's mass, so tunneling is seen most prominently in low-mass particles such as electrons or protons tunneling through microscopically narrow barriers.
-Tunneling is readily detectable with barriers of thickness about 1–3 nm or smaller for electrons, and about 0.1 nm or smaller for heavier particles such as protons or hydrogen atoms.
-Some sources describe the mere penetration of a wave function into the barrier, without transmission on the other side, as a tunneling effect.
+Tunnelling is a consequence of the wave nature of matter and quantum indeterminacy.
+The quantum wave function describes the states of a particle or other physical system and wave equations such as the Schrödinger equation describe their evolution.
+In a system with a short, narrow potential barrier, a small part of wavefunction can appear outside of the barrier representing a probability for tunnelling thorough the barrier.

+Since the probability of transmission of a wave packet through a barrier decreases exponentially with the barrier height, the barrier width, and the tunnelling particle's mass, tunnelling is seen most prominently in low-mass particles such as electrons tunnelling through atomically narrow barriers.
+However tunnelling has been observed with protons and even atoms and tunnelling has been used to explain physical effects with particles this large.

-Tunneling plays an essential role in physical phenomena such as nuclear fusion and alpha radioactive decay of atomic nuclei.
-Tunneling applications include the tunnel diode, quantum computing, flash memory, and the scanning tunneling microscope.
-Tunneling limits the minimum size of devices used in microelectronics because electrons tunnel readily through insulating layers and transistors that are thinner than about 1 nm.
+Tunnelling plays an essential role in physical phenomena such as nuclear fusion and alpha radioactive decay of atomic nuclei.
+Tunnelling applications include the tunnel diode, quantum computing, flash memory, and the scanning tunnelling microscope.
+Tunnelling limits the minimum size of devices used in microelectronics because electrons tunnel readily through insulating layers and transistors that are thinner than about 1 nm.

 The effect was predicted in the early 20th century.
 Its acceptance as a general physical phenomenon came mid-century.

+Concept

+Quantum tunnelling falls under the domain of quantum mechanics.
+To understand the phenomenon, particles attempting to travel across a potential barrier can be compared to a ball trying to roll over a hill.
+Quantum mechanics and classical mechanics differ in their treatment of this scenario.

+Classical mechanics predicts that particles that do not have enough energy to classically surmount a barrier cannot reach the other side.
+Thus, a ball without sufficient energy to surmount the hill would roll back down.
+In quantum mechanics, a particle can, with a small probability, tunnel to the other side, thus crossing the barrier.
+The reason for this difference comes from treating matter as having properties of waves and particles.

+Some sources describe the mere penetration of a wave function into the barrier, without transmission on the other side, as a tunnelling effect, such as in tunnelling into the walls of a finite potential well.